TheBigEye/Fake-Update/README.md

 | ![Windows 8 Prank](./assets/windows%208.png) | ![Windows 10 Prank](./assets/windows%2010.png) | ![Windows 11 Prank](./assets/windows%2011.png) |

 ## Installation
+> For now, this will not work in very old browsers like Internet Explorer, instead you should use Firefox, Chrome, etc

 To use this locally:
 1. Clone this repository to your local machine.
 2. Open the respective HTML file located in the `pages` directory, or open the main `index.html` using any web browser.